Skip to main content

 Key Points

-1. The name of the field fn can be customized; it only serves as an alias, and the same applies below.
+1. The name of the fn field can be customized and only serves as an alias; the same applies below.

 3. inputs is used to set the parameters received by the plugin.
-Here we specify that the function root directory is ./cloudfunctions, with three cloud functions: contact, delete, and inituser, all requiring cloud-based dependency installation.
+Here, we specify the function root directory as ./cloudfunctions, with three cloud functions: contact, delete, and inituser, all requiring cloud-based dependency installation.

-4. The cloud function plugin also supports configuration of http access URLs, runtime languages, scheduled triggers, timeout durations, security rules, and more.
-For detailed configuration instructions, please refer to the Cloud Function Plugin Configuration Documentation.
+4. The Cloud Function plugin also supports configuring http access addresses, runtime languages, scheduled triggers, timeout settings, security rules, and more.
+For detailed configuration instructions, refer to the Cloud Function Plugin Configuration Documentation.

-In this step, we need to use the cloud database plugin to automatically create cloud database collections and configure security rules.
+In this step, we need to use the database plugin to automate the creation of database collections and the configuration of security rules.

-Add a field db under framework.plugins, where the value of the field is a JSON object.
+Add a field db under framework.plugins, where the value is a JSON object.

 {